ANaaim/Reflexion_data_marker_less/README.md

 After a nested dictionary will be created to store the information about the subject, session and task allowing the user to access the information easily.

 ### Philosophy of the data organisation
 In this organisation it seems that a lot of data are duplicated.
-The main purpose here is to allow each "atomic" folder to be processed by itself.
+The main purpose here is to allow each leaf folder to be processed by itself.
 Also each part can be easily shared with other people.
 Indeed, you could want to share only the 2D data with someone else.
 In this case, you will just have to share the 02_Keypoints2D_multisubject folder without having to share the 01_Data_video folder or do any annoying copy and paste.

 ## 00_Calibration video